-They installed a large array of solar panels (125 in total), an energy monitoring system, a wood pellet heater and a pedal-powered cinema with charging stations.
+They installed a large array of solar panels (125 in total), an energy monitoring system, and even a pedal-powered cinema with charging stations.
 A weather monitoring station on the roof is collecting data in preparation for installing a small wind turbine and a rainwater collection system.
 They’ve also been replacing the old bank of windows on the north-west wall with a mix of insulated wall panels and more energy efficient double-glazed windows.

 And apparently there are more ideas in the pipeline.
 A whiteboard in the corner is covered in ideas and plans, including LED lights, a bio-digester, and numerous community events they want to hold.
 The ultimate goal is to turn the building in to a 6 star energy efficient research centre and offer a pilot energy assessment course for year 11 and 12 students.

-I’m in search of good-news-stories, but Jason seems determined to paint this as a bad-news-story: the project has slowed and little progress has been made lately; key driving personalities, such as Nel and Toby, have graduated or moved to part-time, and new students have had to take the helm; and Jason is unsure of what this building means for the classes he teaches.
+I was in search of good-news-stories, but Jason seemed determined to paint this as a bad-news-story.
+Sitting back in his chair with his arms crossed, he described how the project had slowed and little progress had been made lately; key driving personalities, such as Toby and Nel, had graduated or moved to part-time, and new students had had to take the helm.
+Jason was unsure what would become of the project, and what this building meant for the classes he taught.

-But looking around the classroom, I can see that an incredible amount of work has already been done.
-Considering it’s being done by young students at a small rural school, and dealing with public school bureaucracy and red tape, it’s remarkable what they’ve achieved.
-And I suspect the slowdown is partly due to the inevitable lull that happens over the summer break.
+But looking around the classroom, I could see that an incredible amount of work had already been done, and by young students at a small rural school.
+It was remarkable what they’d achieved.

-Later I chat on the phone with Nel Schmidt, who unfortunately was away and unable to meet with me in Huonville.
-She tells me about the numerous events that the student team have held, including a Fix-It Day, an astronomy night, and a science and technology expo.
-They’ve also set up a recycling program at the school, including for e-waste, where before there was none.
-Nel’s enthusiasm is contagious, and she’s clearly a driving force behind many of the projects.
+I later chatted on the phone with teacher Nel Smit, who had been away when I visited the high school.
+She told me about the numerous events the student team had held, including a Fix-It Day, a science and technology expo, a pedal-powered cinema night, and a sustainable house tour.
+They also set up a recycling program at the school, including for e-waste.
+Nel’s enthusiasm was contagious, and she was clearly a driving force behind many of the projects.

 – – –